Large Language Model Hacking: Quantifying the Hidden Risks of Using LLMs for Text Annotation: Results

 \subsubsection{Model capability and performance}

 \textbf{Higher annotation performance strongly predicts lower LLM hacking risk, in general}.
-The negative slopes in Figure~\ref{fig:PAPER_llm_hacking_vs_f1_score_weighted_subplots_by_task} display this relationship across all tasks, with correlations ranging from -0.02 (essentially no relationship) to -0.46 (strong negative correlation).
+The negative slopes in Figure~\ref{fig:PAPER_llm_hacking_vs_f1_score_weighted_subplots_by_task} display this relationship across all tasks, with correlations ranging from $-0.02$ (essentially no relationship) to $-0.46$ (strong negative correlation).
 We list exact correlation scores in Table~\ref{tab:llm_hacking_f1_score_weighted_correlations} in the Appendix.
 The variation in correlation strength across tasks suggests that for some annotation scenarios, improving performance directly translates to more reliable downstream inferences.
 However, even highly accurate annotations can lead to false conclusions.
-For example, we find instances with 93\% weighted F1 score and 50\% LLM hacking risk in the \textit{essay\_housewife} task.
-The \textit{relevance\_tweets17} task even shows a 96\% weighted F1 score and an LLM hacking risk of 16\%.
+For example, we find instances with $93\%$ weighted F1 score and $50\%$ LLM hacking risk in the \textit{essay\_housewife} task.
+The \textit{relevance\_tweets17} task even shows a $96\%$ weighted F1 score and an LLM hacking risk of $16\%$.

-General model capability, measured through MMLU scores, shows a consistent negative relationship with hacking risk (see Figure~\ref{fig:llm_hacking_vs_mmlu} in Appendix~\ref{ssec:LLMannotationreliability}).
-Models scoring above 50\% on MMLU exhibit lower LLM hacking risk (30\%, on average), while those below 20\% show risks approaching 50\%.
+General model capability, measured with scores from the popular MMLU-PRO benchmark~\citep{MMLU_PRO_NEURIPS2024}, shows a consistent negative relationship with hacking risk (see Figure~\ref{fig:llm_hacking_vs_mmlu} in Appendix~\ref{ssec:LLMannotationreliability}).
+Models scoring above $50\%$ on MMLU-PRO exhibit lower LLM hacking risk ($30\%$, on average), while those below $20\%$ show risks approaching $50\%$.
 This relationship holds across model families, suggesting that broad capabilities transfer to more reliable annotation behavior even for specialized tasks.
 This is in line with research suggesting selecting LLMs based on public benchmarks~\citep{Linegar2023,hussain2024tutorial}.
 However, minor prompt reformulations can drastically change the outputs, which results in a large model performance variance across prompt paraphrases (see Appendix~\ref{ssec:LLMannotationreliability} for more details).

 \begin{practicalbox} Use models and prompts with high annotation performance for hypothesis testing.
-When F1 scores fall below 0.5, LLM hacking risk typically exceeds 40\%.
+When F1 scores fall below $0.5$, LLM hacking risk typically exceeds $40\%$.
 However, be aware that high performance alone does not guarantee the correctness of downstream conclusions. \end{practicalbox}

 \textbf{Results near conventional significance thresholds prove extraordinarily unreliable when using LLM-generated annotations}.
 Figure~\ref{fig:PAPER_llm_hacking_risk_by_p_value} reveals how proximity to the $p = 0.05$ threshold creates fundamental instability in research conclusions.